 3 Options to Fix the Class III Dental Maloclusion Growth Problem

-IF a patient has a class III bite ( which means lower jaw is growing or has grown in front of upper jaw).
-Our office can provide three options in order to avoid jaw surgery to correct this malocclusion.
-To start with we can do removable or cemented-in-place expanders with many designs.
+If a patient has a class III bite, meaning the lower jaw is growing or has grown in front of upper jaw, our office can provide three options in order to avoid jaw surgery to correct this malocclusion.
+To start with, we can do removable or cemented-in-place expanders with many designs.
 Below, you can see three options we offer to correct the underbite depending on the patient’s age and degree of their Class III classification.

 In our office, we will never want to retract the lower jaw since that would narrow the airway.
 We will never recommend removing permanent teeth.

 The ideal option is start at an early age with the Myobrace™ I-3 to move the upper jaw forward.
 Often, we do Myobrace alone or combine it with an Alf depending on child and their symptoms

 Pros:This treatment guides newly erupting teeth into the proper position, naturally round out the arches, improving sleep and nose breathing.
 It also teaches the correct way swallow and a lip closed posture.